Native Indian Residential Schools a painful

 4. Native Indian children and families are the prime victim in both regimes;

-5. both require fundings from taxpayers to generate business opportunities for some special interest groups involved in the process;
+5. both require fundings from taxpayers to generate business opportunities for some special interests involved in the process;

 6. both require removal of young children from their families to beat their parents into submission;